 CCL's State-Level Criteria

 How does CCL determine whether to support a particular state-level policy?
-CCL supports carbon pricing efforts that meet four criteria:
+CCL supports climate policies or resolutions efforts that meet five criteria:

 - They are designed to be effective at reducing GHG emissions beyond existing policies.

 - They will protect low income households from price increases.

 - They are politically viable for the state.

 - They will harmonize with a federal Carbon Fee and Dividend and other state carbon pricing.

 State-level efforts have been underway across the country including in a number of states you might find surprising.
 Massachusetts-based ClimateXChange is managing the State Carbon Pricing Network which provides resources to carbon pricing groups and catalogs information on the various efforts underway.

 Bills have already been submitted in Massachusetts, Rhode Island, Washington, New York, Oregon, California, and Utah, Virginia, New Mexico, Vermont, Maine, and more.